tdpreece/consumer_driven_contracts_with_mountebank/README.md

 # To do
 * Add a consumer, with tests that use the mountebank instance as stub
-* Add a json document example
+* Add a json document in predicate example
-* Add a second consumer
+* Move contracts out of mountebank folder and into a separate one (I don't thing that these should be in the provider or consumer repo because don't want to have to checkout the providers whole repo if working on the consumer and vice versa.)